 As battery-powered devices go mobile, there is a natural interest in plugging into the cigarette lighter in order to conserve or even recharge battery packs during operation.
-But before you connect, be advised: you are plugging into the supply from hell.
-The main power line in an automobile is the source of a number of nasty potential transients, including load-dump, reverse-battery and double-battery.
+But before you connect, be advised: you are plug-

 Load-dump is the result of a loose battery cable.
 When the cable breaks connection, the field collapse in the alternator can cause a positive spike as high as 60V which takes several hundred milliseconds to decay.
 Reverse-battery is just what it says, while double-battery is a consequence of tow truck operators finding that a 24V jump start cranks cold engines faster than 12V.